turboapps/docs/studio/working_with_turbo_studio/c-snapshot.md

 Complete the following steps to use the Snapshot feature:

-1. Prepare the host device: remove the target application and all dependencies or copy Turbo Studio onto a clean machine.
+1. Prepare the host device: Install Turbo Studio onto a clean machine.
+IMPORTANT: Taking a snapshot on a base OS image with application components already installed will result in an unreliable snapshot capture.

-2. Capture the before image: select the Virtual Application tab on the ribbon bar and then Capture Before.
+2. Capture the before image: Select **Capture Before** on the **Virtual Application** tab on the ribbon bar.
 This may take several minutes to complete.

-3. Save the before snapshot (optional): saving the before snapshot enables you to skip this step in subsequent applications from the same clean machine.
-Select the down arrow underneath Capture Before and choose Save Snapshot.
-Turbo Studio automatically saves the most recently captured before snapshot; this snapshot is reset once the Capture and Diff is complete.
+3. (Optional) Save the Before Snapshot: Saving the before snapshot enables you to skip this step in subsequent applications from the same clean machine.
+Select the down arrow underneath **Capture Before** and choose **Save Snapshot**.
+Turbo Studio automatically saves the most recently captured before snapshot.
+This snapshot is reset once the **Capture and Diff** is complete.

-4. Install your application: also install any other files, settings, runtimes, and components you want to include in the image.
-Refer to Add Runtimes and Components for more information.
-If the application setup requests a reboot, save the before snapshot, then proceed with the reboot.
+4. Install your application: Install the appication as you would normally.
+If the application setup requests a reboot, save the Before Snapshot, then proceed with the reboot.

-5. Capture the after image: on the Virtual Application tab on the ribbon bar, select Capture and Diff.
-This captures the after snapshot, computes the deltas between the two snapshots, and populates the image with the delta entries.
+5. Capture the after image: On the **Virtual Application** tab on the ribbon bar, select **Capture and Diff**.
+This captures the After Snapshot, computes the deltas between the two snapshots, and populates the image with the delta entries.

-6. Review the filesystem and registry entries: also remove any files or settings which are not required for proper execution of your container.
+6. Review the filesystem and registry entries:  Remove any files or settings not required for proper execution.
 Removing unused entries will reduce image size.
-Avoid accidental removal of required resources, as it will cause your image to no longer function properly.
+Be careful to avoid removal of required resources, as it will cause your image to fail to function properly.

 #### Capture Application Updates via Snapshot